 Tours.
-This place reminds us less of Fort Worth than any other restaurant in town.
-We spied nary a cowboy hat nor heard even a trace of a Texas drawl the entire evening.
+This place reminds us less of Fort Worth than any other restaurant in town; we spied nary a cowboy hat and didn’t hear even a trace of a Texas drawl the entire evening.
 The staff tries hard to please.
 The salmon was fresh, with a light hollandaise sauce that was neither overpowering nor too lemony.
 The veal, likewise, was cooked simply but well.
-For dessert, there’s a chocolate caKe that will satisty even the most die-hard chocolate lover.
+For dessert, there’s a chocolate cake that will satisfy even the most die-hard chocolate lover.
 (3429B W Seventh Ave.
-(817)870-1672.
-Lunch: Tue-Sat 11:30-2; dinner: Tue-Sun 6-10:30 p m.
+(817) 870-1672.
+Lunch: Tue-Sat 11:30-2; dinner: Tue-Sun 6-10 pm.
 Closed Mon.
 Reservations recommended on weekends.
 MC, V. $$$)